 30 The accused may object to any member of the Committee chosen to hear his or her case on giving reasons for supposing that member not to be impartial.
-The validity or otherwise of the objection will be determined by the Chair of the Committee, or by the Director of Academic Services where the objection is made to the Chair of the Committee.
+The validity or otherwise of the objection will be determined by the Chair of the Committee, or by the Registrar where the objection is made to the Chair of the Committee.